imthenachoman/nSPTiles/README.md

 **DO NOT add the DVWP WebPart to a page until [you've used a CEWP](#use-a-cewp-to-render-tiles) at least once so the `nSPTiles` list has been created.**

 \*\*\*\*\*\* **IMPORTANT** \*\*\*\*\*\*

+With a DVWP SharePoint pulls the tile data on the server side in an XML format, before it it send to the browser, and my XSL transforms it into the necessary HTML.
+Because it is done server-side the page load should be slightl faster.

+Using a DVWP uses JavaScript to pull information from the `nSPTiles` list using SharePoint's REST API.
+The code is configured to run on page load which means the tiles will be visible before the page is drawn, however, it does add a slight delay to the page load.

  1. add a WebPart to the page like you normally would
  2. in the section where you would select a WebPart to add upload the `nSPTiles.1.0.webpart` file (from the zip file you downloaded earlier) and add it to the page (after it uploads you may have to go back to the add a WebPart wizard)